 Team Battle can be a great way to engage your audience with a fun interactive game that can help to introduce your Conferences i/o app to your audience.
 Here are some recommend uses cases, tips and suggestions.

-Note: see our new PowerPoint slide deck for Audience Instructions that you can edit for your use.
+Note: download our sample PowerPoint slide deck for Team Battle Audience Instructions and edit for your use.

 Popular Use Cases

 Some popular use cases for Team Battle include: